NebulousLabs/Sia/Consensus.md

 ----------

 Each signature points to a single public key index in a single input.
 No two signatures can point to the same public key index for the same input.
+The signature can point to either a siacoin input or a siafund input.

 Each signature also contains a timelock, and is not valid until the blockchain has reached a height equal to the timelock height.